-Last Updated on December 18, 2022 by Ozlinks Education
+Last Updated on April 10, 2023 by Ozlinks Education

 What is Migration Skills Assessment?

 The Migration Skills Assessment, known as the MSA, is an assessment that can be taken by individuals who are applying to the Department of Home Affairs for a skilled migration visa as part of their visa application.
 The goal of skills assessment is to make sure that a successful applicant has the level of skills needed for their chosen occupation.
-The skills assessments also give the government and the person a guarantee that their training and experience are useful and right for the Australian job market.
+The skills assessments also give the government, and the person a guarantee that their training and experience are useful and right for the Australian job market.

 A skills assessment authority is an organisation that will assess whether your skills meet the standards it sets for working in a relevant ANZSCO occupation.
 The result of the Migration Skills Assessment will tell you if you have the level of experience and skills to work in your chosen ANZSCO occupation in Australia.
 Only a positive result from the MSA can be used when applying for a skills visa for migration through the Department of Home Affairs.